 Unoccupied houses can receive aspects from the planets.
 These rays of influence strongly affect the houses.
 Think about the meaning of each of the planets and how they are integrating with the houses they aspect.
 For example, Mercury gives curiosity and skill towards the houses it aspects.
-Jupiter blesses the house it aspects with good fortune.
+Jupiter blesses the house it aspects with growth and wisdom.
 Mars brings determination – you’ll put a lot of energy towards the house under the aspect of Mars.
 If you think about the house opposite of your Sun placement, you’ll realize you have a natural intelligence and skill towards that house.
 Saturn will restrict the house it aspects – you may have a harder time manifesting the indications of that house, or trouble expressing the qualities of that house.

 The chart calculator located here gives an aspect score to every house in the “aspects to Bhava Chalita” table.